alinaeftn/rtt-online-mis/PLAYBOOK.md

 It should be noted that the "transform" step is loosely defined.
 The transformation can be as simple as renaming columns or as complex as joining multiple tables and creating a new table.
 The transformation step should be defined based on the semantic model and the data that is available in the input file.

 ## Recommendations
 While in this document we have talked about "input" and "output" folders, "input" and "output" files, it should be noted that these are used in a loose sense.
 The recommendation is to rely on Azure Cloud services to store the files.
 For example, Azure Blob Storage can be used to store the files.
 The main reason for this is that Azure Blob Storage is a very cost effective way to store files and it is very easy to integrate with it.
 For example, Azure Blob Storage can be easily integrated with PowerBI and it can be used as a data source for PowerBI reports and dashboards.
+CHECK WITH ARTUR

 Also the ETL jobs can be easily deployed as Azure Functions and they can be triggered by different events, like a new file has been uploaded, updated, removed, etc. This will allow us to have a solution that will scale based on the load and will be very cost effective.